SolidDigital/solid-dynamics/readme.txt

 - `List Pluck`: Pluck `field` off each item in `list` (`src` meta or option), and join with `sep`.
 - `Post Field`: Retrieves custom post field by name.

-This plugin also provides several settings at Settings > Solid Dynamics:
+This plugin also provides several general use and Elementor specific settings at Settings > Solid Dynamics.
+All settings have to be opted in to.
+Activating the plugin does not activate any of the settings.
+Activating the plugin does automatically make the dynamic tags listed above available.

 General:

 - Disable 404 permalink guessing.
+- Disable the enumeration of users using the rest API.
+Disables `/wp-json/wp/v2/users` and `/wp-json/wp/v2/users/:ID`

 Elementor:

-- Hide the "Back to WordPress Editor" button from on the edit page.
+- Hide the "Back to WordPress Editor" button from the edit page.
 - Hide the page title from the Hello Elementor theme.
 - Wrap content with `main#content`.
 - Make fade in entrance animations more subtle.